JDFortressAI/bible-app/aws/DEPLOYMENT.md

 ### 5. Initial Data Population

-The Lambda function will run automatically at 4AM GMT daily.
+The Lambda function will run automatically at 4AM GMT every Sunday, fetching readings for the next 1-8 days.
 To populate initial data:

 ```bash
 # Get Lambda function name